Medical Cannabis for Pain Management in the Cancer Patient

 Cannabis

 Cannabis is a genus of flowering plants in the family Cannabaceae, used for both medicinal and recreational purposes [1].
-Cannabis contains a variety of cannabinoids, including THC and CBD and is ingested in various forms, including smoked, vaped, or consumed as edibles.
+Cannabis contains a variety of cannabinoids, including THC and CBD, and is ingested in various forms, including smoked, vaped, or consumed as edibles.

 Cannabinoids

-Cannabinoids is a class of chemical compounds found in the cannabis plant that interact with cannabinoid receptors in the body and produce a variety of effects, including pain relief, appetite stimulation, inflammation reduction, and mood modulation [4] [5].
+Cannabinoids are a class of chemical compounds found in the cannabis plant that interact with cannabinoid receptors in the body and produce a variety of effects, including pain relief, appetite stimulation, inflammation reduction, and mood modulation [4] [5].
 The two most well-known cannabinoids are tetrahydrocannabinol (THC) and cannabidiol (CBD).
 THC is the psychoactive compound in cannabis responsible for euphoria, and CBD is a non-psychoactive compound shown to have a wide range of potential health benefits.

 CBD (cannabidiol)

-CBD A non-psychoactive compound (the second most prevalent active ingredient in cannabis or marijuana) shown to have a wide range of potential health benefits, including anti-inflammatory and anti-anxiety properties, improving sleep quality, and relieving anxiety and depression [7].
+CBD is A non-psychoactive compound (the second most prevalent active ingredient in cannabis or marijuana) shown to have a wide range of potential health benefits, including anti-inflammatory and anti-anxiety properties, improving sleep quality, and relieving anxiety and depression [7].

 Hemp Oil/ CBD Oil

-Hemp oil/CBD oil is a solution of a solvent extract from Cannabis flowers and/or leaves dissolved in an edible oil; often contains 1%-5% CBD [20].
+Hemp oil/CBD oil is a solution of a solvent extract from Cannabis flowers and/or leaves dissolved in an edible oil; it often contains 1%-5% CBD [20].

 THC (tetrahydrocannabinol)